 Posted Apr 27, 2018

-If you’re in your forties and you're asked to complete the sentence, “I’m dissatisfied with my life right now because…” what if you can’t think of anything to put after the because?
+If you’re in your 40s, and you're asked to complete the sentence, “I’m dissatisfied with my life right now because…” what if you can’t think of anything specific to put after that because?

 Jonathan Rauch knows how you feel.

-Rauch dug into the research, and found that two economists—one from Dartmouth and one from the University of Warwick—had been investigating this phenomenon since 2004.
-Psychologists have long known that certain life circumstances tend to impact life satisfaction; being unemployed tends to lower life satisfaction, while being married tends to raise it.
+Rauch dug into the research and found that two economists — one from Dartmouth and one from the University of Warwick — had been investigating this phenomenon since 2004.
+Psychologists have long known that certain life circumstances tend to impact life satisfaction: Being unemployed, for example, tends to lower life satisfaction, while being married tends to raise it.
 But it turns out that age has a surprisingly powerful, independent effect.

-Affective happiness—the kind of happiness we mean when we talk about our mood—is related to depression.
-But people can experience this mid-life dip in life satisfaction without a depressed mood.
+Affective happiness — the kind of happiness we mean when we talk about our mood — is related to depression.
+But people can experience a mid-life dip in life satisfaction without a depressed mood.
 “In my own forties, my life satisfaction was low, and much lower than I thought it should be, but my mood was usually not a problem,” Rauch writes.
 “I did not have a mood disorder.
 I had a contentment disorder.”

 When people are not content with life, Rauch explains, they can start to feel unhappy about being unhappy.
-Then being unhappy about being unhappy makes them feel even worse, and the feedback loop creates a downward spiral, leading to a deepening hole of dissatisfaction.
-For people whose circumstances can't explain any of their unhappiness, the downward spiral can be especially extreme.
+Then, being unhappy about being unhappy makes them feel even worse, and the feedback loop creates a downward spiral, leading to a deepening hole of dissatisfaction.
+For people whose circumstances can't explain their unhappiness, the downward spiral can be especially extreme.
 “Sometimes the people who are, relatively speaking, least affected by objective circumstances will be most trapped in feedback loops,” he says.
 But understanding that a mid-life decrease in happiness is a normal part of life might help prevent that downward spiral.
-“Discovering that I was experiencing something common and normal—in fact, chimps and orangutans experience something like it—gave me relief, answers, and tools for coping,” Rauch told me.
+“Discovering that I was experiencing something common and normal — in fact, chimps and orangutans experience something like it — gave me relief, answers, and tools for coping,” Rauch told me.
 “I wanted other people to have the same knowledge.”

-So he set about writing his newest book, The Happiness Curve: Why Life Gets Better After 50, in which he debunks longstanding myths about middle age and happiness.
-Some of the findings Rauch shares in the book are surprising—even to him.
-He told me about two in particular that stood out as he undertook the research for the book.
+So he set about writing The Happiness Curve: Why Life Gets Better After 50, in which he debunks longstanding myths about middle age and happiness.
+Some of the findings Rauch shares are surprising — even to him.
+He told me about two in particular that stood out:

-In the book, Rauch tells human stories that provide insight, and provides practical steps to help those in the trough of the happiness curve.
-For example, he describes the negative effect of social comparison, and shares the impact it had on his own happiness:
+In the book, Rauch relates human stories that provide insight and provides practical steps to help those in the trough of the happiness curve.
+For example, he describes the negative effect of social comparison and shares the impact it had on his own happiness:

-“I was not comparing my forty-year-old self to my twenty-year-old self, as the twenty-year-old version of me had assumed I would.
-I was comparing myself to other fortysomethings in my peer group, many of whom also had sustained relationships (often longer), accumulated wealth (often more), and achieved professional status (often higher).”
+"I was not comparing my 40-year-old self to my 20-year-old self, as the 20-year-old version of me had assumed I would.
+I was comparing myself to other 40-somethings in my peer group, many of whom also had sustained relationships (often longer), accumulated wealth (often more), and achieved professional status (often higher)."

-Quoting the sage advice of British economist Richard Layard, Rauch advises, “One secret of happiness is to ignore comparisons with people who are more successful than you are.”
+Quoting British economist Richard Layard, Rauch advises, “One secret of happiness is to ignore comparisons with people who are more successful than you are.”

 Rauch also addresses the problem of unrealistic expectations.
 “Young people consistently overestimate their future life satisfaction.
-They make a whopping forecasting error, as non-random as it could be—as if you lived in Seattle and expected sunshine every day,” he explains.
-But at around age fifty, we tend to become more realistic.
+They make a whopping forecasting error, as non-random as it could be — as if you lived in Seattle and expected sunshine every day,” he explains.
+But at around age 50, we tend to become more realistic.